Terms & Conditions

 Living in a communal flat provides an excellent opportunity to apply those language skills learned in the classroom.
 Simple politeness demands that you quickly learn and use words and phrases such as thank you, please, excuse me, may I etc. Avoid using swear words.

-Please try not to make much noise after 10pm as most people will be resting or studying, so try refraining from talking loud or disruptively.
+Please try not to make much noise after 10pm as most people will be resting or studying, and this includes your neighbors, which by law, have the right to silence, so try refraining from talking loud or disruptively, especially if you are speaking to your relatives back home in a loud and obnoxious way.

 If the neighbors complain of noise being loud and rudely from the flat, they may summon the police, whom may pass a citation.
 The person(s) responsible for the noise, will be responsible for the citation as well and not the landlord.